srinuneehaal/CaC-Patterns/docs/configuration.md

 # Configuration Guide

-This project relies on a small set of conventions defined in `src/main/resources/application.properties` and `FileLocationProperties`.
-The goal is to ensure the parsing/planning/apply layers agree on where files live and how they should be ordered.
+This project relies on conventions defined in `application.properties` and `FileLocationProperties`.
+The goal is to ensure parsing/planning/apply layers agree on where files live and how they are ordered.
+Recent additions such as the `sides-plan-apply` specification and the extended integration automation (covering sides/postingrules/abor-configs/abor) demonstrate those conventions end-to-end.

 ## Directory layout